 Pastas abound in Italy, but none quite have the legend that tortellini does.
-The navel-shaped pasta has a story all its own, and while tellings of the legend vary, the basics remain the same: when an innkeeper saw the naked navel of Venus, the goddess of love, he created a tribute to her in the form of a pasta that resembled her belly button.
+The navel-shaped pasta has a story all its own, and while tellings of the legend vary, the basics remain the same: when an innkeeper in the Italian town of Castelfranco Emilia saw the naked navel of Venus, the goddess of love, he created a tribute to her in the form of a pasta that resembled her belly button.

-While that’s the way the legend goes, chances are this pasta was created as many other pastas were; someone around 1570, when the first tortellini recipe was developed, was searching for a way to make a pasta stuffed with filling.
+While that’s the way the legend goes, chances are this pasta was created as many other pastas were; sometime around 1570, when the first tortellini recipe was developed, someone was searching for a way to make a pasta stuffed with filling.
 They found that solution by folding the pasta around their fingertip to prevent the meat filling from spilling out during cooking.